amitgarg/apps-flow-bookmarks/README.md

 ## Limitations
   - Bookmarks may not remain at exact line position with merges happening
 ## Next?
-  - Add all important flows as possible with help of teammates
+  - Make the directories for apps, docs configurable
   - Look at other possibilities of usage of this metadata
   - Mandate publishing flow for any PR
   - Perf improvement of the extension

-This Extension has been developed by [Amit Kumar Garg(amitgarg)](mailto:amitgarg@microsoft.com)
+This Extension has been developed by [Amit Kumar Garg(amitgarg)](mailto:amitdream2000@gmail.com)